 - Wado Ryu – This style of Karate was founded by a Japanese student of Gichin Funakoshi named Hironori Ōtsuka (1892-1982).
 Apart from Shotokan, Hironori Ōtsuka also studied Shito Ryu Karate and another Ryukun style of karate called Motobu Ryu. Ōtsuka synthesized his knowledge of Karate with his knowledge of Yōshin-ryū jujitsu in order to create his own style of Karate.
 Wado ryu focuses on flowing and re directing attacks as well as small but appropriate shifting of body weight in order to dodge and/or neutralize attacks.

 The above mentioned styles of Karate only scrape the surface.
 Apart from these four highly recognized styles, there are other noteworthy branches of the art which over the years have attracted popularity on a global scale.
-Some of these are Kyokushin which stresses full contact sparring and tough physical conditioning, American Kenpo or Kenpo karate which advocates quick body movement and rapid fire attacks to the vitals, and Freestyle Karate which is usually an eclectic blend of several types of traditional styles of karate as well as other disciplines.
+Some of these are Kyokushin which stresses full contact sparring and tough physical conditioning, American Kenpo or Kenpo karate which was created in the cultural melting pot of Hawaii during the 1940s, and advocates quick body movement along with rapid fire attacks to the vitals, and Freestyle Karate which is usually an eclectic blend of several types of traditional styles of karate as well as other disciplines.